clh97/dailymed-api/README.md

 4. Used it to create a simple crawler that progressively explores and matches a specific `setid`, looking for a specific drug name, caching entries to enhance future requests
 5. Added a functionality to crawl searching by drug name, returning the `setid` too
 6. With this data, was now able to retrieve the [entire label](https://dailymed.nlm.nih.gov/dailymed/fda/fdaDrugXsl.cfm?setid=595f437d-2729-40bb-9c62-c8ece1f82780&type=xml)
-7. Searching for an OSS list of ICD10 codes, found this: [icd10cm_codes_2025.txt](https://raw.githubusercontent.com/Chetank190/icd_code_prediction/refs/heads/main/icd10cm_codes_2025.txt) and used vim to convert it to JSON
+7. Searching for an OSS list of ICD10 codes, found this: [icd10cm_codes_2025.txt](https://raw.githubusercontent.com/Chetank190/icd_code_prediction/refs/heads/main/icd10cm_codes_2025.txt) and used vim to convert it to JSON - **ended up not using them because my token input is limited.**

 ## Writing the code